galanodel2010/ee462/Project_2/README.md

 ## Part D: Dynamic Braking

-3. Design of the Dynamic Brake System: In the previous part you should have observed the DC-link voltage increases dangerously.
+3. Design of the Dynamic Brake System: In the previous part you might have observed the DC-link voltage increases dangerously.
 To prevent that a braking resistor should be used.

 * What will happen when the drive is kept in the braking state for a long time without the braking resistor?
-Prove your statement with simulation outputs (i.e. DC-link capacitor voltage, braking torque vs. time).
+Prove your statement with simulation outputs (i.e. DC-link capacitor voltage, braking torque, speed, mechanical power vs. time).

 * Choose the ratings of the dynamic braking resistor (i.e. resistance, current rating, voltage rating).